stabldev/TelegramRe/README.md

-# Telegram-Redition
+# telegram-re
-A Telegram-inspired web messaging experience
+A Telegram inspired web messaging experience with the power of [django](https://www.djangoproject.com/) and [solid](https://www.solidjs.com/)